Teaching excellence in lacrosse, character and sportsmanship since 1972

 February 4, 2019:Registration continues for all programs at a 50% penalty

-March 30, 2019: Registration closes for Travel Grades 3 and 4 (boys) and 4 (girls) and all House League
+April 30, 2019: Registration closes for Boys Travel and all House League

 GYL serves the town of Greenwich only and is unable to register any families who are not Greenwich residents.
 GYL also reserves the right to limit enrollment in each age group to maintain the high quality program it has always provided.